Cogniac Privacy Policy

 Cogniac Corporation and our subsidiaries and affiliates (“COMPANY” or “We”) respect your privacy and commit to protecting it through our compliance with the practices described in this Privacy Policy.

-This Privacy Policy describes our practices for collecting, using, maintaining, protecting, and disclosing the personal information we may collect from you or that you may provide when you visit our website(s) or other digital properties, mobile application, communications, or forms that link or refer to this policy (our “Website”) (collectively, the “Services”).
-Please see the ‘Jurisdiction Specific Rights’ for additional information for individuals located in the European Economic Area (“EEA”) and the United Kingdom (“UK”).
+This Privacy Policy describes our practices for collecting, using, maintaining, protecting, and disclosing the personal information we may collect from you or that you may provide when you visit our website(s) or other digital properties, communications, or forms that link or refer to this policy (our “Website”).
+This policy applies to the personal information collected through our Website, regardless of the country where you are located.

 The Website may include links to third-party websites, plug-ins, services, social networks, or applications.
 Clicking on those links or enabling those connections may allow the third party to collect or share data about you.
 We do not control these third-party websites, and we encourage you to read the privacy policy of every website you visit.

 A Note About Children.
 We do not intentionally gather personal information from visitors who are under the age of 13.
-If a child under 13 submits personal information to Cogniac and we learn that the personal information is the information of a child under 13, we will attempt to delete the information.
+If a child under 13 submits personal information to Cogniac and we learn that the personal information is the information of a child under 13, we will attempt to delete the information as soon as possible.
 If you believe that we might have any personal information from a child under 13, please contact us at: support@cogniac.co.

 Types of Data We May Collect About You